 The central square shows card 8 of the Triad of Equilibrium.
-Card 8 of any suit is called Opposition of Equilibrium (abbreviated Op. of Eq.).
+Card 8 is called Opposition of Equilibrium (abbreviated Op. of Eq.).
 The Equilibrium triad means that we are dealing with a mature undertaking, but something has come up that requires swift action.
 This is the suit of Swords (tests & challenges) so it is a “delicate” situation.

 The next square shows the Triad of Opposition–opposition to a creative (Rods) undertaking.
 Here, however, the entire triad is inverted.
 This negates the entire triad, meaning an absence of opposition—a good thing!

 Possible Interpretation: The spread begins with The Emperor who may represent your boss or some other significant authority.
 The figure is on his back so he is weakened in some respect (perhaps temporarily); his authority, however, is emphasized by the scepter being held up.
 The next card is card 8 in the Triad of Equilibrium.
 This stage is Opposition of Equilibrium, so it represents a challenging (Swords) situation that has arisen in an mature establishment.
 The 8 of a suit calls for good executive judgment and swift action.
 Because of the weakness of the authority figure, you or some other person may have to take on that responsibility.
 The third card is the Triad of Opposition of the Rods Suit.
 Since the suit of Rods is one of birth, growth and development, it would refer to some creative project or educational program that is underway and presumably affected by the situation represented by the 8.
 In the Triadic Tarot, however, there is an empty triangle that negates the oppositional stage of the Rods project saying, “there is NO opposition at this time.”
 This is good news, and a reader might be inspired to add that temporarily standing in for a superior is good training and if handled well, will raise the respect for and the status of that stand-in.
 How did you do? ###